 Attention northern dwellers, if you thought only folks in the Deep South could grow peaches, think again.
-Reliance peach trees are hardy to -25 F. (-32 C.) and can be grown as far north as Canada!
-And when it comes to harvesting Reliance peaches, the name hints at the bountiful harvest.
-Learn how to grow and care for Reliance peaches.
+Reliance peach trees are hardy to -25 degrees F. (-32 C.) and can be grown as far north as Canada!
+When it comes to harvesting Reliance peaches, the name hints at the bountiful harvest.
+Learn how to grow and care for Reliance peaches here.

 About Reliance Peach Trees

 Reliance peaches are a freestone cultivar, which means the stone is easily removed.
-They can be grown in USDA zones 4-8, perfect for northern gardeners.
+They can be grown in USDA zones 4 to 8, perfect for northern gardeners.
 Reliance was created in New Hampshire in 1964 and is still one of the cold hardiest of peaches without sacrificing taste.
 The medium to large sized fruit has a nice blend of sweet and tart.

 The tree blooms in the spring with a profusion of aromatic pink blossoms.
-Trees can be found that are either of standard size or semi-dwarf running from 12 to a maximum of 20 feet (3.5 to 6 m.) in height.
+Trees can be found that are either of standard size or semi-dwarf running from 12 to a maximum of 20 feet (4-6 m.) in height.
 This cultivar is self-pollinating, so no need for another tree if space is at a premium in the garden.

 How to Grow Reliance Peaches

-Reliance peach trees should be planted in full sun in well-draining, rich, loamy soil with a pH of 6.0-7.0.
+Reliance peach trees should be planted in full sun in well-draining, rich, loamy soil with a pH of 6.0 to 7.0.
 Select a site that offers protection from cold winter winds and one that will help prevent sunscald.

 Amend the planting site with a good amount of compost worked well into the soil.
 Also, when planting Reliance peach trees, be sure that the graft is 2 inches (5 cm.) above the soil surface.